REV. FR. JON MAGOULIAS

 Each year we are blessed that a number of our stewards increase their commitment to the Church.
 In recent years, we have had a number of stewards increase their offering above the 10% we hoped for with some increasing their previous year offering by as much as 25%!
 Approximately $175.00 from every Stewardship offering is contributed for National Ministries.

-The ministry of the Philoptochos Society is meaningful and important in the life of our Church.
-We strongly encourage the ladies of our Parish to become members of the Philoptochos and to assist in this beautiful ministry that assists so many people.
+The “Stewardship Drive” to become a Philoptochos is currently underway.
+We strongly encourage the ladies of our Parish to become members of the Philoptochos and to assist in this beautiful ministry that assists so many people by signing up during Fellowship Hour today.
 For further information please contact one of the officers of Philoptochos.

 We would like to obtain the e-mail addresses of parents and students for our Parish records.
 We also ask that you please submit the names, addresses and e-mails for college students attending school away from home.

 PARISH EDUCATION MINISTRY